jie123108/TestGit/README.md

 **context:** *http, server, location, location if*

 Statistics definition format, use the `request_stats off;` can close a statistic under the http, server, location.
-* Stats-name is the name of the statistics (category), according to the function arbitrarily defined, in the back of the query command, you can specify the stats-name query specified statistical type.
+* stats-name is the name of the statistics (category), according to the function arbitrarily defined, in the back of the query command, you can specify the stats-name query specified statistical type.
-* Stats-key definition of statistical key. key can be used in a variety of variables, and a string, so that different requests will be recorded separately.
+* stats-key definition of statistical key. key can be used the variables, and a string, so that different requests will be recorded separately.
 [Supported variable] (#variables) one lists all the supported variables. **Note: Do not use too randomized variables as key, this will cause each request has a statistical information, which take up a lot of shared memory space**

 #### Statistics by host
 ```nginx